peterhebert/vagrant-php-wp-drupal/README.md

 ### Important note on security

-The password variables (i.e. MYSQL root) have been left blank for the purposes of this recipe.
-It is strongly recommended to set a strong password.
+A sample MYSQL root password has been set for the purposes of this recipe.
+It is **strongly** recommended to change this value to your own strong password.
 Also know that for developer convenience, some default PHP variable (ex: max memory) have been modified.
 These modifications may not be suitable for production.
 See provision.sh for details.

 ## Provisioning
 A shell provisioning script is provided to install the software and set configuration.
 All provisioning scripts can be found in the 'home/scripts' folder.